ryyhill1990/eecs545_twitter/README.txt

-This is a work in progress, out group final project for EECS 545, Machine Learning.
+This is a work in progress, our group final project for EECS 545, Machine Learning.

 To run:
 ./run.sh